scuzzydude/asimov/asimov.md

 Super-efficient robots that are powered by green energy.
 Don't believe me?
 Ask Elon Musk.
 How else are we going to colonize Mars?

 I like the shows *Deadliest Catch* and *Ice Road Truckers*.
 These are docuseries about two of the most dangerous jobs in North American, though I imagine from both a global and historical statistical perspective, relatively tame jobs.
 Living on Mars, full time, as an engineer or scientist or even just the cook, indoors most of the time, will be like a mashup of those two shows.
-That's right, burnt up, alcoholic thrice divorced Canadians and American geezers driving big rigs in laps on a frozen lake while their sons and grandsons try to drop crab pots off the trailer into holes blown into the ice by the brother who is literally[^70] riding "shotgun."
+That's right, burnt up, alcoholic thrice divorced Canadians and American geezers driving big rigs in laps on a frozen lake while their sons and grandsons try to drop crab pots off the trailer into holes blown into the ice by the brother who is literally[^71] riding "shotgun."
 Take that for social-satirical-tragedy *Squid Games*!

-That's about the risk level for the people in the caves who watch robots remotely.
+That's about the risk level for the people in the caves on Mars who watch robots remotely.
 Even though the Mar's colony will be an international effort, in a throwback homage to America's 1969 landing on the moon, they'll have a lottery just like the U.S Federal government had in 1969.

 The lottery winners get to put on a suit, go outside and go check the robots.

 Pretty stupid to have super-robots on Mars and not use them here.
 Mars is a dangerous place.
 So is the earth for people forced by circumstance of birth to lives of brutally hard physical labor.
 I'm not saying this to scare off exploration of Mars but to get real about it.
 The people we send to Mars have to want to go and be able to adapt very quickly to an unknown environment.
 Even the best of them will still die.
 Elon Musk has not hidden from this.

-Not only do we have to have to send people who are smart enough to quickly adapt without any help from mother, we have to send robots which can quickly accomplish the same tasks just as soon as the humans figure out a new process.
+Not only do we have to have to send people who are smart enough to quickly adapt without any help from mother Earth, we have to send robots which can quickly accomplish the same tasks just as soon as the humans figure out a new process.

 Then we must figure out a way to stop them the colonist from killing each other.
 Do we keep playing finders keepers when it comes to ice caves, since that has worked out so well here on Earth?